 Credits, 3 sem. hrs.
-Prerequisite(s): Sophomore standing.
-Principles, procedures and materials for teaching safety in the school, home and community.
+Prerequisite(s): Sophomore standing.Principles, procedures and materials for teaching safety in the school, home and community.

-KIN 226 - Teaching Team Sports
+KIN 226 - Team Sports

 Credits, 2 sem. hrs.
-This course is designed to prepare students for successful teaching of team sport activities in the school or fitness facility setting.
-Students are exposed to rules, strategies, organization, and skill development in team sports.
-Emphasis is placed on the teaching and learning process throughout the grade levels.
+This course is designed to introduce students to the rules, strategies, organization, and skill development of a variety of team sports, including basketball, softball, volleyball, and soccer.
+Emphasis is placed on development of motor skills necessary for game participation.